kagalle/objective-gentoo/gentoo_install_guide.rst

 #.
 Initial configuring of portage.
 See handbook for more details on each.

    a.
-Edit ``/etc/portage/make.conf`` and add these lines...
+Edit ``/etc/portage/make.conf`` and add/edit these lines...

+      ::

+       GENTOO_MIRRORS="https://mirrors.rit.edu/gentoo"
+       FEATURES="getbinpkg binpkg-request-signature"
+       ACCEPT_LICENSE="@FREE @BINARY-REDISTRIBUTABLE"
+       USE="-systemd dist-kernel refind dracut"

       i.
 Adjust the mirror URL to match the mirror you chose earlier
       #.
 Use binary packages whenever possible
       #.
 Accept binary licenses
       #.
 USE flags - for best results with binary packages, minimize the number of USE flags you set, but some need to be set.
+USE flags have multiple purposes

+         * choose system options - this will cause certain software to be chosed and installed without explicitly installing it, as well as configuring that software
-USE flags are used as a way to configure / choose between options, in addition to configuring how software should be built.
+         * configure / choose between options, in addition to configuring how software should be built.

+      Notes/explaination:

-         - ``-systemd`` - systemd should never be pulled in as a dependancy for another package
+      - ``-systemd`` - `systemd` should never be pulled in as a dependancy for another package
-         - ``dist-kernel`` - needed when using ``gentoo-kernel-bin``
+      - ``dist-kernel`` - needed when using a pre-built binary kernel (`gentoo-kernel-bin`)
-         - ``dracut``, ``efistub`` - boot system using an EFI stub (instead of using grub).
+      - ``dracut``, ``refind`` - boot system using an rEFInd (instead of using `grub`).
 Both flags needed for ``installkernel`` which configures the boot items after a kernel is installed.

-      ::

-       GENTOO_MIRRORS="https://mirrors.rit.edu/gentoo"
-       FEATURES="getbinpkg binpkg-request-signature"
-       ACCEPT_LICENSE="@FREE @BINARY-REDISTRIBUTABLE"
-       USE="-systemd dracut dist-kernel efistub"

    #.
 Run ``getuto``
    #.
 Set binhist mirror.